How Much Do Substance Use and Addiction Nurses Make?

 Different work settings have varying compensation rates for RNs.
 The top three settings that pay RNs the most include non-scheduled air transportation ($112,630), pharmaceutical and medicine manufacturing ($105,270), and merchant wholesalers ($80,260).

-question-mark-circleWhat career advancement opportunities are available for addiction nurses?
+question-mark-circleWhat career advancement opportunities are available for substance use and addiction nurses?

 question-mark-circleDo addiction nurses earn more with a BSN degree?

-Substance abuse nurses earn more with a bachelor’s degree than high school graduates or associate degree-holders.
-The BLS reports that workers with a high school diploma earn an average of $712 per week, associate degree-holders make about $836 a week, and bachelor’s degree-holders earn a weekly salary of roughly $1,173.
+Substance use and addiction nurses nurses earn more with a bachelor’s degree than high school graduates or associate degree-holders.
+The BLS reports that workers with a high school diploma earn an average of $712 per week, associate degree holders make about $836 a week, and bachelor’s degree holders earn a weekly salary of roughly $1,173.

 question-mark-circleWhat is the starting salary for addiction nurses?